top of page

 BIOGRAPHY

 Praised for his “plangent timbre,” David Walton dazzles stages across the country to critical acclaim as a versatile lyric tenor to watch.
-A favorite tenor of bel canto, Mr. Walton has frequented such roles as Ferrando in Mozart‘s Così fan tutte, Tonio in Donizetti‘s La fille du régiment, and Almaviva in Rossini‘s Il barbiere di Siviglia.
-His voice been described as “the sweetest singing of the evening...a lyric tenor with strong Italianate stylings,” (Star Tribune) “a 21st century Rossini tenor” (Opera War Horses), and “smooth, lyrical, and capable of scaling the heights” (Virginia Pilot).
+A favorite tenor of bel canto, Mr. Walton has established himself in roles such as Ferrando in Mozart‘s Così fan tutte, Tonio in Donizetti‘s La fille du régiment, and Almaviva in Rossini‘s Il barbiere di Siviglia.
+As Ernesto in Don Pasquale with Minnesota Opera, his voice was described as “the sweetest singing of the evening...a lyric tenor with strong Italianate stylings,” (Star Tribune).

 In the 2025-2026 season, Mr. Walton returns to Toledo Opera in his role début as Nemorino in L’elisir d’amore.
-He is also pleased to return to Virginia Opera in one of his signature roles, Ramiro in La Cenerentola.
-Additionally, he will return to Opera San Antonio, reprising his role as Tamino in Barry Kosky’s production of Die Zauberflöte, and looks forward to bringing his celebrated Almaviva in Il barbiere di Siviglia to his hometown company, Nashville Opera.
+He is also pleased to return to Virginia Opera as Ramiro in La Cenerentola, where his début in the same role was hailed as “smooth, lyrical, and capable of scaling the heights” (Virginia Pilot).
+Additionally, he returns to Opera San Antonio, reprising his role as Tamino in Barry Kosky’s production of Die Zauberflöte, and will bring his celebrated Almaviva in Il barbiere di Siviglia for a hometown company début with Nashville Opera.
 On the concert stage, he will début with Virginia Symphony Orchestra in their Messiah.
 In the 2024-2025 season, Mr. Walton brought his Almaviva to Minnesota Opera and Madison Opera and débuted with the South Florida Symphony in their staged Candide.
-Additionally, he made his role début as Don Ottavio in Don Giovanni with Livermore Valley Opera, where San Francisco Classical Voice praised him for his, “sweet tenor [that] also had the sturdiness needed for Ottavio’s more forthright moments” and made his role début as Alfred in Die Fledermaus with Lyric Opera of the North.
-On the concert stage, he returned to the South Dakota Symphony in an all Bach/Mozart program, joined Columbus Symphony and Pacific Symphony for Handel’s Messiah, débuted the Evangelist in Bach’s Christmas Oratorio with Winona Symphony, and made his Carnegie Hall début for Bach’s Magnificat and Mozart’s Vesperae solennes de confessore.
+Additionally, he made his role début as Don Ottavio in Don Giovanni with Livermore Valley Opera, where San Francisco Classical Voice praised him for his, “sweet tenor [that] also had the sturdiness needed for Ottavio’s more forthright moments.”

 READ MORE